2012 Ford Transit Connect: My opinion hasn’t changed

 For starters, its acceleration is not at all sluggish—getting up to extra-legal freeway speed is simply not a problem.
 Not only does it ride comfortably, the engine does not rev its guts out (even if it did, you’d hardly notice), and the cabin is much quieter than you might expect, even with all the exposed, painted steel inside an XLT Wagon, which is what I drove.

 Big Easy Weekender?
 New York Scooter Block Party?
-Amerivespa 2013 in San Diego?
+Amerivespa?
 No. Problem.
 At.
 All.

 When you’re home, you’ll appreciate the nicely-weighted, accurate steering and excellent brakes.
 With a little seat time, you could be carving exit ramps and lane closures like, well, Ken Block.
 Okay, maybe not.
 But you could actually find yourself looking forward to driving it.